 - Safely operate the equipment

-Even if a worker operates the equipment safely and to the best of their ability, accidents can still happen.
+Accidents can still happen even if workers operate the equipment safely and to the best of their ability.

 Commonly Reported Aerial Lift Accidents

-- Vehicle accidents – Just last month, a worker who was fixing a traffic light died in an accident caused by a driver who crashed into the cherry picker he was working from.
-When drivers fail to observe aerial lifts in the roadway or fail to exercise caution when driving around them, workers could be hurt or killed in an accident.
+- Vehicle accidents – A worker fixing a traffic light died in an accident caused by a driver who crashed into the cherry picker he was working from.
+Workers could be hurt or killed in an accident when drivers fail to observe aerial lifts in the roadway or exercise caution when driving around them.

 - Electrocution – Accidental contact with overhead power lines can result in serious or fatal injuries.
-If the lift is not on stable ground, the employees are not wearing the right protective gear, or if the lift tips over and comes in contact with power lines, the accident could be devastating.
+This can happen if the lift is not on stable ground.
+The employees are not wearing the right protective gear.
+Or if the lift tips over and comes in contact with power lines.
+These accidents could be devastating.

-- Falls from lifts – Falls often occur when the vehicle is on unstable ground, when inclement weather strikes, or if a vehicle or object strikes the lift.
-Workers can prevent some falls by making sure that all cables and harnesses are secure and access gates are closed.
+- Falls from lifts often occur when the vehicle is on unstable ground.
+When inclement weather strikes.
+Or if a vehicle or object strikes the lift.
+Workers can prevent some falls by ensuring all cables and harnesses are secure, and access gates are closed.

 - Tip-overs – High winds, unstable ground, exceeding load capacity limits, and other issues can cause the lift to tip over.

-- Caught-betweens – When a lift worker is caught between the lift and another object, the injuries they suffer could be severe or catastrophic.
-Workers nearby can also be crushed or caught between when a lift tips over, so it is crucial for workers both in and around the lift to exercise caution and be alert at all times.
+- Caught-betweens – When a lift worker is caught between the lift and another object, their injuries could be severe or catastrophic.
+Workers nearby can also be crushed or caught when a lift tips over, so it is crucial for workers both in and around the lift to exercise caution and be alert at all times.

 Contact a New York Aerial Lift Accident Lawyer

-The New York aerial lift accident lawyers of Hach & Rose, LLP have extensive experience helping workers in our community get compensation if they were hurt in an accident on the job.
-We’ve helped workers who’ve been hurt on aerial lifts, scaffolding, and other elevated heights get justice when an unexpected accident occurs.
+The New York aerial lift accident lawyers of Hach & Rose, LLP have extensive experience helping workers in our community get compensation if they were injured in an accident.
+We’ve helped workers hurt on aerial lifts, scaffolding, and other elevated heights get justice when an unexpected accident occurs.
 Let us put our experience to work for you.
-Call us at (212) 779-0057, chat with us live, or fill out a contact form today and schedule your free consultation with us.
+Call us at (212) 779-0057.
+Chat live, or fill out a contact form today and schedule your free consultation.